 After treatment, clients often report an improvement in physical symptoms, a reduction in stress and anxiety, feeling more connected, improved energy levels and greater clarity, contentment and creativity.

-Sessions take place fully clothed on a massage table and last up to 1 hour.
+Sessions take place fully clothed on a massage table.
 There is always time before and after treatment to discuss anything that may be arising for you.

 I am a registered member of The Craniosacral Therapy Association UK and adhere to the Association’s Code of Ethics and Conduct and Standards of Practice.

 The same stream of life that runs through my veins night and day

 runs through the world and dances in rhythmic measures.

 It is the same life that shoots in joy through the dust

 of the earth in numberless blades of grass and breaks

 It is the same life that is rocked in the ocean-cradle

 go life and death, in ebb and flow.